We are often asked how to clean solar panels?

 That said, it still helps to understand the process of cleaning solar panels – particularly if you want to engage in a maintenance check and lowkey clean between professional services.

 How to clean a solar panel

-People often ask us if they can use a pressure washer to clean down their solar panels – after all, doesn’t the high pressure of water provides the best chance of blasting away caked dirt and grime away from the surface?
+People often ask us if they can use a pressure washer to clean down their solar panels – after all, doesn’t the high water pressure provide the best chance of blasting away caked dirt and grime away from the surface?

 In this instance, we recommend keeping it plain and simple with a standard hose and a normal sponge or soft brush – taking all the necessary steps which ensure you protect the fragile surface.

-Similarly, steer away from chemicals and even glass cleaners – instead, using only a soft rag and warm water, as you might on a fragile drinking glass.
+Similarly, steer away from chemicals and even glass cleaners instead of using only a soft rag and warm water, as you might on a fragile drinking glass.

 Getting a professional clean booked in

 Any local professional cleaning company should be able to provide you with a free quote for a thorough clean of your solar panels – with the final amount depending on the number of panels you have to clean and the state at which they require cleaning.